The Little Vardo

 Francesca is a painter and dyer, she specialises in researching the mine sites of West Penwith for pigments.
 Francesca has been to Australia, India, SE Asia, Spain and Morocco to study pigments and their cultures.
 She is interested in their uses, history and geology, each has a unique story to tell.
 Tours of pigment sites can be arranged at £50.00 pp or less for groups.
 See her website or contact for more details

-Accommodation is £75 per night, 3 nights min stay and 5 nights for £325.
+Accommodation for the Art Hotel is £95 per night, 5 nights min stay for £450.
 Travel to and from Penzance on arrival and departure can be arranged if booked previously.

 Francesca 07828703353 |